 - International Justice and Conflict Resolution Externship

 - New York City Regulatory and Business Externship

 - Urban Revitalization Clinical Practicum

 Students enrolled in the school's client-based clinics serve as members of professional teams representing clients.
 Law students serve as lead or co-counsel in the legal representation of and advocacy for clients.
 Washington University students from disciplines such as social work, engineering, environmental studies, and medicine also enroll in some of the clinics.
 They too work on behalf of clients as part of these multidisciplinary teams offering legal services to individual and institutional clients.
 In these clinics, students engage in transactional or litigation practice in a range of legal matters from individual disputes or transactions, to complex litigation and policy advocacy, to creating property rights in intellectual property, to advising the development of new legal entities and organizational policies.

-During the summer, Washington University Law offers a variety of intensive local, national, and international externships and field placements.
-Summer clinical course offerings include the Judicial Clerkship and the Lawyering Practice Externship (LPE).
+During the summer, Washington University Law offers a variety of intensive local, national, and international externships.
+Summer clinical course offerings include the Judicial Clerkship Externship and the Lawyering Practice Externship (LPE).
 In the summer LPE, students either may seek placements in the regular offices the that the LPE utilize by during the regular academic year or in similar placements in other locations in the United States and abroad.